RedisLabs/redislabs-docs/content/kubernetes/memory/node-resources.md

 ## Pod security

-[PodSecurityPolicy](https://kubernetes.io/docs/concepts/security/pod-security-policy/) has been deprecated for Kubernetes versions 1.21 and after and is invalid for versions 1.25 and after.
+[PodSecurityPolicy](https://kubernetes.io/docs/concepts/security/pod-security-policy/) has been deprecated for Kubernetes versions 1.21 and after, and is invalid for versions 1.25 and after.
 Please migrate to using the [Pod Security Admission](https://kubernetes.io/docs/concepts/security/pod-security-admission/).

 There are three Pod Security Admission levels: `restricted`, `baseline`, and `privileged`.
 Redis Enterprise pods require the `privileged` level.
+If Pod Security Admission is enabled, we recommended running the REC in a dedicated namespace without other workloads.